REI Co-op Flash 22 Review

 Add Carry and Compression Cordage to the Flash 22

 The outside attachment loops on the Flash 22 can be outfitted with some useful cordage to add functionality for compressing the pack or strapping on bulky items like camera tripods.
-Using some thin cord and a few knots the daisy chain points on the pack can create a makeshift compression system.
+Using some thin cord and a few knots, the daisy chain points on the pack can create a makeshift compression system.
 Using a bowline on one end, weaving back and forth through the daisy chains, and finishing with a double half hitch or truckers hitch is about all you'll need.
-This same cord can be round through gear, over it to secure to pack, or clipped to add to the simple versatility of this ultralight daypack.
+This same cord can be rounded through gear, over it to secure to pack, or clipped to add to the simple versatility of this ultralight daypack.

 We love the REI Co-op Flash series of packs for travel.
 The Flash 22 stuffs easily underneath an airplane seat, can be rolled up and stuffed in a carry on for more baggage-restricting airlines, and has two zippered pockets in addition to the main compartment for organization.
 We strapped it to a car headrest for a couple of weeks camping in New Zealand and used it as our day-to-day gear organizer and closet.
+When considering the same pack can also hold an ice axe for more adventurous pursuits, it further confirms the versatility of the Flash 22.

 Ease of Use